kaopanboonyuen/panboonyuen_professional_website/content/authors/admin/_index.md

 - name: MARS, Chula

 # Short bio (displayed in user profile at end of posts)
-bio: My work centers on advanced AI techniques, particularly leveraging deep learning and computer vision to enhance semantic understanding, visual recognition, and data analytics.
-I develop innovative methods for image recognition, remote sensing, and geospatial data analysis to address real-world challenges.
+bio: My research is focused on leveraging sophisticated AI techniques, specifically deep learning and computer vision, to enhance semantic understanding, pattern recognition, visual recognition, and data analytics.
+I develop innovative techniques for image recognition, remote sensing, and geospatial data analysis, incorporating generative AI, adversarial attacks, and diffusion models to address real-world challenges.

 # Interests to show in About widget
 interests: